6 Reasons Why You Need To Visit Viñales, Cuba

 I’ve touched on this already, but it is worth making a point about.

 Havana is an incredible city, don’t get me wrong.
-It’s full to the brim with history, hotels, trendy restaurants, bars, theatre, shows, and tourists.
+It’s full to the brim with history, hotels, trendy restaurants, bars, theatre, shows, and culture.

 But after a few days there, most people are ready to slow the pace down and discover a more serene, easily-authentic side to the island (basically, less hustle).